MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Methodology

 \subsection{Sampling}

-Contrary to other counterfactual search approaches, our method decouples the optimization and sampling steps.
+Contrary to other counterfactual search approaches, MCD decouples the optimization and sampling steps.
 Conventionally, a user will have to decide on the priorities between various objectives (e.g. proximity, diversity, manifold proximity, etc.) before running the optimization.
 This is impractical, as these objectives are challenging to select intuitively, and must often be chosen through trial and error.
 For example, a designer might realize that the generated counterfactuals are much too different from the query to be practically realizable.
 By avoiding retraining, our method can save significant computational expense and, as we will discuss in Sec.~\ref{CS2}, enable users to quickly consider counterfactuals from different regions of the objective landscape.
-We decouple the search and sampling process as follows: \begin{enumerate} \item Given a query, a set of constraints, and objectives, the optimizer generates a collection of candidate counterfactuals by running NSGA-II. \item The sampling algorithm collects a set of objective priority weights and optional targets from the user.
+We decouple the search and sampling process as follows: \begin{enumerate} \item Given a query, a set of constraints, and objectives, the optimizer generates a collection of candidate counterfactuals by running NSGA-II. \item The sampling algorithm collects a set of objective priority weights from the user.
 By collecting these weights after training, MCD allows rapid counterfactual sampling under different objective weights without the need for retraining, unlike other approaches. \item Each candidate counterfactual is assigned an aggregate quality score, which is calculated as a sum of individual objective scores, weighted by their priority.
-For any objectives with specified targets, the Design Target Achievement Index~\cite{regenwetter2022design} is used to quantify target achievement before factoring into the aggregate score.
-The aggregate score, $S$ of a counterfactual candidate, p, is given in terms of objective priority weights $w_{pr}, w_{sp}, w_{mp}$ by:
+Objectives can also be provided with specified targets, in which case the Design Target Achievement Index~\cite{regenwetter2022design} is used to quantify target achievement before factoring into the aggregate score.
+The aggregate score, $f_{a}$ of a counterfactual candidate, x, is given in terms of objective priority weights $w_{pr}, w_{sp}, w_{mp}$ by:

-Here, $DTAI(p,t, \alpha, \beta)$ is the Design Target Achievement Index of the candidate given auxiliary objective targets, $t$, priority weights, $\alpha$, and decay parameters, $\beta$~\cite{regenwetter2022design}. \item A performance-weighted diversity matrix is calculated using a Gower distance-based similarity kernel to evaluate the similarity between counterfactuals.
+Here, $w_i$ are weights for the user-specified auxiliary objectives, $i\in\mathcal{O}$. \item A performance-weighted diversity matrix is calculated using a Gower distance-based similarity kernel, $\delta_G(i,j)$ to evaluate the similarity between counterfactuals.
 Matrix entries are calculated as a function of aggregate scores and a diversity parameter, $w_d$ as: